-Season 9 of Running Wild is now with us and the committee are already madly running around organising the races, which we hope you will enjoy and continue to support.
+Season 10 of Running Wild is coming and the committee is already madly running around organising the races, which we hope you will enjoy and continue to support.

 First though, a quick recap on what Running Wild is all about.
 Running Wild was formed to fill a perceived void in organised, quality trail running experiences for athletes in NSW, with the goals of staging low cost trail runs and to foster, encourage and promote the experience and enjoyment of Trail Running.

 We aim to set courses that are both challenging in nature and rewarding in scenery and/or experience.
 As the previous seasons progressed we fine tuned the art of marking a course to keep all runners on track and have bought in a first aid team to work with us in all our events.
 All Running Wild courses are well marked with pink ribbon at intermittent points, together with crosses/arrows at key decision points.
 Aid stations are provided at regular distances, but a mandatory item for each runner is to have the capability of carrying a minimum of 500ml of fluid at each event.
 This is both practical and sensible in light of the fact that our races are run through the summer season in fairly remote and inaccessible locations.

-Season 9 will consist of eight races, five of which will be the short course mountain series events, with distances ranging from 12 – 21km.
+Season 10 will consist of eight races, five of which will be the short course mountain series events, with distances ranging from 12 – 21km.
 Each mountain series course is unique in its own right.
-We are also planning this year to have a shorter course option for each of the mountain series events, for example a 5k or 10k option, as well as the full course distance.
-The exact distance of the shorter option may vary between races, but this will be an exciting option for those who love trails, but do not want to run the full mountain series race distance.
+We are also have a shorter course option for each of the mountain series events, as well as the full course distance.
+The exact distance of the shorter option may vary between races, but this is an option for those who love trails, but do not want to run the full mountain series race distance.